 What causes Dupuytren's contracture?

-Dupuytren's contracture is named after Baron Dupuytren who described the condition in 1831.
-He thought it was due to many years of holding on to the reins of a horse!
-This is obviously not the cause, as it remains a common condition.
-Most cases occur in middle-aged or older people, but it sometimes develops in younger adults.
-It is more common in men than in women, and is most commonly found in people of European descent.
-About 1 in 6 men in the UK over the age of 65 have some degree of Dupuytren's contracture.
+Dupuytren's contracture is named after Baron Dupuytren who described the condition (and invented an operation for it) in 1831.
+Most cases occur in middle-aged or older people; however, it sometimes develops in younger adults.
+It is much more common in men than in women.
+It is most commonly found in people of Northern European descent.
+It is thought three to five of every one hundred people in the UK have some degree of Dupuytren's contracture.
+In Northern Europe where it is more common, one quarter of men over the age of 60 have Dupuytren's contracture.

 Do I need treatment?

-Treatment is needed only if the normal function of the hand is affected - or is likely soon to become affected.
+Treatment is needed only if the fingers have started to bend (if there is contracture) or if the normal function of the hand is affected.

 Many people with Dupuytren's contracture do not need any treatment.
 In many cases the condition remains mild and causes little interference with the use of the hand.
 There may be just thickened tissue, or thickened tissue with a mild contracture.
 In these situations no treatment is usually advised.
-Also, in about 1 in 10 cases, the condition improves without any treatment.
+Also, in some cases the condition improves without any treatment.
 However, the condition does tend to worsen over time in some cases.
 The need for treatment can be reviewed from time to time.
+If you have been told you do not need treatment, but the condition has changed or become worse, you should see your GP again.
+If you DO need treatment, this is best done earlier rather than later.

 As a general rule, your GP will refer you to a hand specialist for assessment if you are not able to place your hand flat on a table top or if your hand function is significantly affected.
-The specialist may consider nonsurgical or surgical options for treatment.
-The aims of treatment are to restore hand function and prevent progression of the disease.
+The specialist may consider non-surgical or surgical options for treatment.
+The aims of treatment are to improve hand function and stop the condition becoming worse.

 Non-surgical treatment options